jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

 (3) If the existing appointee is reinstated under section 40(4)(c), the existing appointee may, by giving notice in writing to the FMA appointee or new appointee (person B), require person B to provide the existing appointee, at person B's expense, with all documents held by, or in the control of, person B that relate to the functions of the position.
 (4) A notice under this section—
   (a) must be given no later than 6 months after the date of the appointment of the person who gives the notice or, in the case of a notice under subsection (3), within 6 months after the existing appointee's reinstatement:
-  (b) ceases to be effective if the person who gives the notice ceases to be the trustee or statutory supervisor in respect of the affected security or the statutory supervisor in respect of the affected retirement village:
+  (b) ceases to be effective if the person who gives the notice ceases to be the supervisor in respect of the affected debt security or scheme or the statutory supervisor in respect of the affected retirement village:
   (c) must specify a reasonable time within which the documents must be provided.
-(5) A person who, without reasonable excuse, fails to comply with a notice under this section commits an offence and is liable on conviction to a fine not exceeding $100,000.
+(5) An existing appointee, an FMA appointee, or a new appointee to whom a notice is given under any of subsections (1) to (3) must comply with the notice.
-(6) A document provided pursuant to a notice under this section may be used only for the purpose of— (a) performing the functions of the trustee or statutory supervisor in respect of the affected security; or (b) performing the functions of the statutory supervisor in respect of the affected retirement village.
+(6) A document provided pursuant to a notice under this section may be used only for the purpose of— (a) performing the functions of the supervisor in respect of the affected debt security or scheme; or (b) performing the functions of the statutory supervisor in respect of the affected retirement village.
-(7) A person who, without reasonable excuse, uses a document provided pursuant to a notice under this section other than for a purpose referred to in subsection (6) commits an offence and is liable on conviction to a fine not exceeding $100,000.
+(7) A contravention of subsection (5) or (6) may give rise to a pecuniary penalty under section 41.

 ### 40 Appeal to High Court against removal notice, etc
 (1) A licensee may appeal to the High Court against a decision to give a removal notice, variation notice, or cancellation notice under section 32(2)(b) to (d).